braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 ### Deleting a key

-Primary keys can't be deleted, so first [assign a new primary key](#assign-a-new-primary-key) if needed.
+Primary keys cannot be deleted.
+To delete one, first [assign a new primary](#assign-a-new-primary-key), then delete your key.
 To delete a non-primary key:

 1. Open the Braze dashboard and select **Settings** > **App Settings**.
 2. Choose an app from your list of available apps.